-- If the company can’t afford to buy back the shares of a deceased shareholder, will the family sell to a competitor instead if they need the cash?
+- If the company can’t afford to buy back the shares of a deceased shareholder, will the family sell to a third party, even a competitor, if they need the cash?

 If the company doesn’t have the liquid funds to buy those shares, a critically ill shareholder could become a sleeping partner – not contributing to the business but entitled to a share of the profits.
 Or they could simply sell to a competitor.

 Shareholder Protection provides ready cash to repurchase the shares, eliminating the above concerns.